Choose the right active sitting to strengthen your back and stomach

 To avoid back pain, build muscle and generally feel better by sitting actively sounds good.
 But there are a lot of different ways to sit, and it can even be a bit of challenge at first.
 We talked to Annelies van Dijk, physiotherapist with an MA Karolinska in ergonomics who works at Hälsolänken.

-"Often a breaking-in period is needed for a chair with active sitting," says Annelies.
-She compares it to starting at a gym, and says that at the beginning you should take it easy to achieve the best results.
-"After this period, active sitting can completely change how you feel, if you have back pain.
-The best way is to get variety, so sometimes you have support for your back and sometimes you don't.
+"A chair with active sitting often needs a break-in period," says Annelies.
+She compares it to joining a gym, where you need to take it easy at first to get the best results.
+"After this period, active sitting can completely change the way you feel if you have back pain.
+It's best to have variation, so you have support for your back sometimes and sometimes not.
 The angle of the chair is also important.
-If you choose to stand, pay attention so that you do not lean in one direction, and put your weight unevenly.
-It might be worth trying a balance board," says Annelies.
+If you choose to stand, you should be careful not to stand and lean in one direction, putting the wrong amount of strain on your body.
+It may be worth trying a balance plate that varies the body weight," says Annelies.

 Choose the right chair according to how you sit